 Improper installation, adjustment, alteration, service or maintenance can cause property damage, personal injury or loss of life.
-Startup and service must be performed by a Factory Trained Service Technician A copy of this IOM should be kept with the unit.
+Startup and service must be performed by a Factory Trained Service Technician competent in working with flammable refrigerants.
+A copy of this IOM should be kept with the unit.